Jason-Y000/Sudoku-Solver/README.md

 model.py - Contains the class definition of the CNN model.

 sudoku_model_batch128_lr0.001_epochs20.pt - File containing the pre-trained weights of the CNN model.
-Model weights were trained on GPU, so if you computer doesn't have GPU support be sure to load the model weights to CPU.
+Model weights were trained on GPU, so if your computer doesn't have GPU support be sure to load the model weights to CPU.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------